echuawu/sonic-mgmt/docs/testplan/Generic-Hash-test-plan.md

 1. Config ecmp and lag hash via cli.
 2. Remove the ecmp hash key via redis cli.
 3. Check there is a warning printed in the syslog.
-4. Remove the lag hash key via redis cli.
+4. Remove the ecmp hash algorithm via redis cli.
 5. Check there is a warning printed in the syslog.
+6. Remove the lag hash key via redis cli.
+7. Check there is a warning printed in the syslog.
+8. Remove the lag hash algorithm via redis cli.
+9. Check there is a warning printed in the syslog.
-6. Re-config the ecmp and lag hash via cli.
+10. Re-config the ecmp and lag hash via cli.
-7. Update the ecmp hash fields with an invalid value via redis cli.
+11. Update the ecmp hash fields with an invalid value via redis cli.
+12. Check there is a warning printed in the syslog.
+13. Update the ecmp hash algorithm with an invalid value via redis cli.
-8. Check there is a warning printed in the syslog.
+14. Check there is a warning printed in the syslog.
-9. Update the lag hash fields with an invalid value via redis cli.
+15. Update the lag hash fields with an invalid value via redis cli.
+16. Check there is a warning printed in the syslog.
+17. Update the lag hash algorithm with an invalid value via redis cli.
-10. Check there is a warning printed in the syslog.
+18. Check there is a warning printed in the syslog.
-11. Re-config the ecmp and lag hash via cli.
+19. Re-config the ecmp and lag hash via cli.
-12. Remove the generic hash key via redis cli.
+20. Remove the generic hash key via redis cli.
-13. Check there is a warning printed in the syslog.
+21. Check there is a warning printed in the syslog.

+### Test cases #10 - test_algorithm_config
+1. Config ecmp and lag hash via cli.
+2. Config ecmp and lag hash algorithm via cli.
+3. Check configuration correct via show hash capabilities cli
+4. Cover all the algorithms which switch supports